About Space breathes new life into Lower Hutt, filling empty CBD and neighbourhood storefronts with creative, business and community projects.

 Our work in the Naenae community

-With the success of the About Space programme in the CBD we have set up an About Space programme in Naenae.
+Following the success of About Space in the CBD we have set up an About Space programme in Naenae.

-There are some very generous property owners in Naenae that will allow their vacant spaces to be used, where the only benefit they are offered is staging the space for an eventual commercial tenant.
+There are generous property owners in Naenae that allow their vacant spaces to be used, where the only benefit is staging the space for an eventual commercial tenant.

-With the housing developments that are happening in the community we believe it is time to work to revitalise the first pedestrian shopping centre in the country into a vibrant shopping centre again.
+With housing developments happening in the community, we believe it's time to revitalise the first pedestrian shopping centre in New Zealand into a vibrant shopping centre again.

-Apply to run a project in the Naenae community and watch this space for updates on the exciting things happening in programme.
+Apply to run a project in the CBD or in the Naenae community.
+Check back for updates on the exciting things happening in programme.

 We're looking for vacant spaces

-Get in touch with us if you have vacant space that you'd like to enliven, or if you'd like to attract new tenants into your retail space with a pop-up event.
+Get in touch if you have a vacant space that you'd like to enliven.
+About Space is ideal for attracting new tenants into your retail space with a pop-up event.

 Find out how to offer us a pop-up retail space, how to apply for a business trial or how to suggest a community project.
 Plus, find out how you can keep up to date with what we're doing in the CBD and Naenae.